SAP-archive/spring-cloud-sap/README.md

 - **[spring-cloud-sap-core](spring-cloud-sap-core)**: The core library provides common data types needed by other modules. **Note:** The content is _sharded_ into the the other submodules during the Maven build.
 - **[spring-cloud-sap-connector](spring-cloud-sap-connector)**: `Cloud Connector` for [SAP HANA Cloud Platform](http://hcp.sap.com).
-- **[spring-cloud-cloudfoundry-hana-service-connector](spring-cloud-cloudfoundry-hana-service-connector)**: A `Service Connector` for the SAP HANA, SAP's in-memory database platform, to be used in a Cloud Foundry environment.
+- **[spring-cloud-cloudfoundry-hana-service-connector](spring-cloud-cloudfoundry-hana-service-connector)**: A `Service Connector` for SAP HANA, SAP's in-memory database platform, to be used in a Cloud Foundry environment.
 This module is supposed to accompany the standard [Cloud Foundry Cloud Connector](https://github.com/spring-cloud/spring-cloud-connectors/tree/master/spring-cloud-cloudfoundry-connector).

 ##Getting Started